ethereum/execution-specs/README.md

 - Verify system-level operations such as coinbase balance updates or withdrawals
 - Verify fork transitions
+- Verify blocks with invalid transactions/properties are rejected

 ### Adding a New Test